 Entry requirements: It is preferred that students have taken Physical or Outdoor Education at Level 2.
 Students who do not meet these criteria will require Subject Leader approval.

-Credits: 18 Level 3 (UE APPROVED Course)

-Topics: The course has both theory and practical elements.
-Topics may include:

-Devising strategies for future well-being
+Credits: Up to 16 Level 3 (UE APPROVED Course) Topics: The course has both theory and practical elements.
+Topics may include: Devising strategies for future well-being Body structure and function Planning, implementation and evaluation of a performance improving programme Evaluating a training programme Planning an event to promote physically active lifestyles.

-Appraisal of performance

-• Planning, implementation and evaluation of a performance improving programme

-• Evaluating a training programme

-Research and critically discussion of an issue

 Course fee: Students may choose to do some activities that require a fee as part of this course.
 Activities will be optional and Caregivers will be informed if this is the case.

+PHYSICS

-PHYSICS Contact Teacher: Mrs Corray
+Contact Teacher: Mrs Corray